 I absolutely loved strolling around the Kastro and hopping into a few cute cafes and shops.
 One of the best cafes on the island, 1739 Terrasse Cafe, has a stunning terrace overlooking the old town and gorgeous Aegean.
 It’s another great sunset spot on Naxos.

-Just a short drive away from Chora is an amazing Blue Flag beach that is 1.5 kilometers in length (quite long by Mediterranean standards).
+Just a short drive away from Chora is a fantastic Blue Flag beach that is a whopping 1.5 kilometers in length (quite long by Mediterranean standards).

-Agios Prokopios is one of the most popular things to do in Naxos and is definitely the most visited and beautiful beach.
+Agios Prokopios is one of the most popular things to do in Naxos and is the most visited and beautiful beach on the island.
 But how could you blame visitors for heading straight to amazing blue water and golden sand beaches?

 One of my favorite things to do here at Agios Prokopiosis take a walk along the whole stretch of sand!